marlenebowles/computapars/Readme.md

 npm login
 ```

-Now that you are logged in you should build the packages.
+Now that you are logged in you should be able to build the packages with.

 ```
 yarn lerna-build
 ```

-This command will build the dist files that consumers of the packages can import from.
+This will walk you through the patching versions of each change it detects from the last publish.
+It will automatically change the version numbers in corresponding package.json files.

 ```
 lerna publish
 ```

-This will walk you through the patching versions of each change it detects from the last publish.
-It will automatically change the version numbers in corresponding package.json files.

 Publish will also publish to npm if you are logged in.
+Make sure to allow public/private access depending on the goal of your monrepo.